Acceptable Use of the District’s Electronic Resources

 Only authorized users may access the District’s electronic resources.
-This includes connecting personal technology devices to the District’s electronic resources, including the Internet and Wi‑Fi.
+All of the District’s technology resources, including, but not limited to:

 Access to the District’s electronic resources is intended for educational and extra-curricular purposes and District business.
-Employees may use District electronic resources for incidental personal use during non-work times as long as that use complies with the other parameters of this AUP and any implementing procedures and does not interfere with the employee’s job duties or the provision of education and services by the District.
-Students may only use the District’s electronic resources for incidental personal use during non-instructional times if the student is authorized to use the particular electronic resource at the time used, the use complies with the other parameters of this AUP and any implementing procedures, and the use does not violate any other District policy or state or federal law, including Policy 7:190 Student Discipline and implementing procedures.
+Employees may use District electronic resources for incidental personal use during non- work times as long as that use complies with the other parameters of this AUP and any implementing procedures and does not interfere with the employee’s job duties or the provision of education and services by the District.
+Students may only use the District’s electronic resources for incidental personal use during non- instructional times if the student is authorized to use the particular electronic resource at the time used, the use complies with the other parameters of this AUP and any implementing procedures, and the use does not violate any other District policy or state or federal law, including Policy 7:190 Student Behavior implementing procedures.

 Users must take reasonable steps to protect the security of the District’s electronic resources.
 Among other things, users may not share passwords or allow others to access electronic resources using the user’s password or profile.
 Any user who becomes aware of a security breach must notify a District representative immediately.